 10.6 — Explicit type conversion (casting) and static_cast

-In lesson 10.1 -- Implicit type conversion, we discussed that the compiler can implicitly convert a value from one data type to another through a system called implicit type conversion.
+In lesson 10.1 -- Implicit type conversion, we discussed that the compiler can use implicit type conversion to convert a value from one data type to another.
 When you want to numerically promote a value from one data type to a wider data type, using implicit type conversion is fine.

 Many new C++ programmers try something like this: